nglasl/silverstripe-extensible-search/README.md

 ### Custom Search Wrappers

 These will need to be created as an extension applied to `ExtensibleSearchPage`, having their class name end with `SearchPage`.
-The same will need to be done for the controller, however this will end with `SearchPage_Controller`.
+The same will need to be done for the controller, however this will be applied to `ExtensibleSearchPage_Controller` and end with `SearchPage_Controller`.

 	https://github.com/nyeholt/silverstripe-solr

 #### Customisation

 To process the result set using your new search wrapper, the `getSearchResults` should be implemented on the controller extension.

+DB field support may be defined using the `$support` class variable on your extension, an example being that your search wrapper does not support faceting.

 To allow full customisation of your custom search wrapper from the CMS, the `updateSource`, `getQueryBuilders` and `getSelectableFields` methods may need be implemented.
 Hopefully these will be updated further down the track to remove such a dependency.